From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: Discussion

 \subsection{Oracle Velocity for Training}

 A natural question is whether the closed-form oracle can directly serve as a training target.
 Our experiments show that oracle-supervised training is feasible and yields convergence behavior similar to CFM.
-However, this approach remains impractical at scale: computing the oracle during training introduces substantial data-scaling bottlenecks and heavy I/O overhead that grow quickly with dataset size.
+However, this approach remains impractical at scale due to the computational and I/O overhead of evaluating the oracle over the full dataset.
 Nonetheless, the closed-form oracle remains a valuable analytical tool for analyzing model behaviors.